a34729t/SwiftMessagePosting/README.md

 ### TODO

+* Test reachability
+* Figure out what's needed to save post + comment to parse
+* Fix up the post details page - comment background should be different
+* What should go in the menu?

+### DONE

 * Add simple analytics to parse
--- Compose post event is super easy
+-- Compose post & comment
 -- Time in app
-* What should go in the menu?
-* Fix up the post details page

-### DONE
+-- Launch
 * Parse chosen for server-side
 * Figure out reachability in swift (bridging header )
 * Create basic NUX VC (with custom dismiss segue)